SUSTAINABILITY

 Sustainable Grape: Caladoc

 Climate change and weather patterns may significantly affect wine production, so adapting viticulture to these changes is imperative today.
+To combat the unpredictable weather conditions, we have included Caladoc into our Le Bijou de Sophie Valrose rosé since 2019.
+Caladoc is a crossing of Grenache and Malbec with a natural resistance to intense heat and drought.

 Packaging Solutions